vomiter-scp-zh/DamageSourceIsNotNull/README.md

 # Damage Source Guard

-**Damage Source Guard** is a small stability-focused utility mod for NeoForge 1.21.1.
+**Damage Source Guard** is a small stability-focused utility mod for Forge 1.20.1 and NeoForge 1.21.1.
 It prevents server crashes caused by **invalid or `null` `DamageSource` values** being passed into entity damage or death logic by other mods.

 Instead of letting the game crash, this mod applies a safe fallback `DamageSource` and logs detailed warnings to help identify the real cause.